top of page

 Pedal Controls & Physical Hardware Foot Pedal (Uni)

-You can use the VR controller buttons for hi-hat and kick.
-This is enabled by default, right controller, button 1 kick, button 2 hit-hat.
-See the "Main Tab" and then "Extra Settings" for more pedal options, like setting the kick pedals to the controllers triggers instead.
+Visit the "Main Tab" and then "Extra Settings" button for more pedal options, like setting the kick pedals to the controllers triggers instead of the buttons.
 See below for more pedal options.

 PC Keyboard